tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_Getting_Started.md

 ti build [-p platform]
 ```

-The Appcelerator CLI contains hooks to the Alloy CLI, so you do not need to run any Alloy commands.

 Refer to the [Titanium Command-Line Interface Reference](/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/) for more information about using the `ti build` command.

 ## More examples